lanimall/j2ee_messaging_apps/README.md

     * connectionFactoryJndiName=SimpleJmsConsumerConnectionFactory
     * destinationJndiName=JMSSamples/SimpleQueue

-NOTE: Only Websphere provides abstraction for activation specs.
+**NOTE**: Only Websphere provides abstraction for activation specs.
 For other app servers (eg. Jboss), the activation specs are directly provided in the MDB descriptor (eg. jboss-ejb3.xml) And the application already has that sertup to consumes from JMSSamples/SimpleQueue (see SimpleJmsConsume/build.properties for details)